kyma-project/lifecycle-manager/docs/developer-tutorials/local-test-setup.md

 The following steps provide you with a quick tour of how to configure a fully working e2e test setup including the following components:

 - Lifecycle Manager
-- The runtime-`Watcher` on a remote cluster
+- runtime Watcher on a remote cluster
-- Example `template-operator` on a remote cluster
+- `template-operator` on a remote cluster as an example

 This setup is deployed with the following security features enabled:

-- Strict mTLS connection between KCP and SKR cluster
+- Strict mTLS connection between Kyma Control Plane (KCP) and SKR clusters
 - SAN Pinning (SAN of client TLS certificate needs to match DNS annotation of corresponding Kyma CR)

 > **NOTE:** If you want to use remote clusters instead of a local k3d setup or external registries, please refer to the following guides for the cluster and registry setup: